 PA Workers’ Compensation Death Benefits

-Compassionate Philadelphia Workers’ Compensation Lawyers Help You Protect Your Family’s Future
+Benefits are Available to Help Protect Your Family’s Future

 In Pennsylvania, workers’ compensation benefits are paid out in a weekly schedule to employees who have sustained an injury or developed a chronic illness related to their working conditions.
 Under the most tragic of circumstances, however, the Commonwealth provides death benefits to widows, widowers and children of workers who died as a result of an accident or incident on the job.
-At Larry Pitt & Associates, we work with grieving families in a safe environment to help them obtain the compensation they are due when their spouse or parent is fatally injured.
-Our team of empathetic Philadelphia workers’ compensation lawyers knows that money will never replace your loved one, but it can help ease the financial burdens you face in the immediate aftermath and in the future.
-We want to help you help your family, so you can focus on the healing process.
+The money will never replace a loved one, but it can help ease financial burdens in the immediate aftermath and in the future.

 How are Death Benefits Calculated?